Ramakanth001/Transcriber/readme.txt

     git commit -m "commit message"
     git push
         username = Swamiseva
+        pwd = Personal Access Token

 4. Features
 a.
-Split the video given timestamps
+Split the video - with and without compression
+b.
+Convert video to audio

 5. Requirements
 Run the below command to install all the requirements -->